jlliao/energy-hyperledger-composer/Readme.md

 In this code pattern, we will create such a Blockchain application using Hyperledger Composer.
 The network consists of Residents, Banks and Utility Companies.
 Prosumers can exchange coins for energy among each other.
 The application assumes a pre-paid system where transactions occur after the energy is consumed and the values are updated.

-This code pattern is for me to look to start building Blockchain applications with Hyperledger Composer.
+This code pattern is for me to look to start building Blockchain applications with Hyperledger Composer during my internship in SAP.
 When I have completed this code pattern, I understand how to:

 * Create business network using Hyperledge Composer and recording transactions on Blockchain ledger
 * Deploying the networking to an instance of Hyperledger Fabric